-11. New Castle County Bicycle Plan
+12. New Castle County Bicycle Plan

-WILMAPCO STAFF PARTICIPANT: Heather Dunigan, Principal Planner, Leonard Bonarek, Senior Planner WILMAPCO, New Castle County, municipalities and other stakeholders developed the New Castle County Bicycle Plan to support implementation of the 2018 Blueprint for a Bicycle-Friendly Delaware.
+WILMAPCO STAFF PARTICIPANT: Leonard Bonarek, Senior Planner

+WILMAPCO, New Castle County, municipalities and other stakeholders developed an accompanying New Castle County Bicycle Plan to support implementation of the 2018 Blueprint for a Bicycle-Friendly Delaware.
 WILMAPCO will monitor existing conditions and proposed projects from other local, county, regional and state plans and work with agencies, local governments and stakeholders to support the Plan's implementation and periodically update the recommendations.